-The answers to these questions are what will make your photos stand out.
-They are what will allow your friends and family to see your photographs of the same foods and immediately think, “that looks like one of [yournamehere]’s photos!”
+The answers to this question will make your photos stand out.
+Your friends and family will see one of your pictures and immediately think, “that looks like one of SoandSo’s photos!”

 So spend some time thinking about how you want people to feel when looking at your photos.
 Do they need to feel hungry?
 Full?
 In awe?
 Inspired?
 Once you figure out what YOU want, all that’s left is figuring out how the style and composition of those photographs can best achieve that feeling.
 And trust me—you’re going to have fun doing it!

-As a food photographer, you have the opportunity to share your unique voice with the world.
+As a food photographer, you can share your unique voice with the world.
 You can choose to be everything to everybody or something special to someone.
-When you commit yourself to be a specialist in a particular field, it’s easier for people looking for your work to find you.
-You become that expert they need in their own process of creating and growing as an artist themselves.
+When you specialize in a particular niche, it’s easier for clients looking for your work to find you.
+You become that expert they need to showcase their product.
 Knowing this will help you take steps to differentiate yourself from everyone else who is also trying their hand at food photography.